 Las Vegas is a larger-than-life destination with a unique mix of glitzy nightlife and breathtaking natural beauty.
 While visiting you will have no shortage of options for entertainment, dining and shopping.
 As long as you keep in mind this is a high-traffic destination and you are prepared for desert conditions, your trip will one to remember!

-If you have any questions about this article or about in-flight catering in Las Vegas, contact me at firstname.lastname@example.org.
+If you have any questions about in-flight catering in Las Vegas, contact email@example.com.